 You will never change your life until you change something you do daily.
 The secret of your success is found in your daily routine. – John C.Maxwell

 In order to intentionally design your life and achieve your goals, it’s important to establish good habits and create routines that will help you stay on track.
 Design a schedule to set yourself up for success.
 Your routines could relate to your projects, such as setting weekly priorities or revising tasks at the end of the week.
-They could also relate to your everyday life.
-Fitness (e.g. yoga on Tuesdays, running on Sundays), diet (e.g. smoothie in the morning), gratitude journaling at bedtime, listening to podcasts during your commute, etc.
+They could also relate to your everyday life such as fitness commitments, diet and supplements, or activities to support your mindset such as gratitude journaling at bedtime or listening to podcasts on your commute.